Sotera Health, Coinbase rise; Broadcom falls

 Oak Street Health Inc., up $6.20 to $28.77.

-CVS is reportedly considering buying the operator of primary care centers
+CVS is reportedly considering buying the operator of primary care centers.

 Inari Medical Inc., up $3.56 to $67.56.